unibz-core/security-archimate/docs/Terminology.md

 In ArchiMate, an *Intention* is represented by a *Goal*.

-**Examples:** AAAA.
+**Examples:** Hacker's intention to hack a company.
+Robber's intentions.
+Competitor's intentions.

 <!-- TOC --><a name="likelihood"></a>
 ### 8. Likelihood

-     Definition...
+> Definition...

+In ArchiMate, Likelihood is represented by an *Assessment* with the stereotype «Likelihood»...

-«Likelihood» Assessment connected to a triggering association between Value Events or to a «ValueExperience»
+connected to a triggering association between Value Events or to a «ValueExperience»

 **Examples:** XXXX.

 <!-- TOC --><a name="loss-event"></a>
 ### 9. Loss Event

-     Definition...
+> Definition...
 Risk Events are the manifestations of (threat) capacities, Vulnerabilities, and, sometimes, Intentions that inhere in an Agent; these Events bring about a Situation that hurts the goal of a given Agent (a Risk Subject)

 Event stereotyped with «LossEvent»